 For the first few days, you will need to depend on someone else to lift your baby or toddler.
 On the third day (if you had surgery on Monday, Day 3 is Thursday), you can pick up your child to transfer them to a crib, high chair or car seat.
 This rule is to ensure your comfort and minimize the risk of bleeding around the implants.
 You should not carry your child for extended periods until a couple of weeks after surgery

 No sex for a full week.
 Sexual activity could raise your blood pressure and cause bleeding around the implants.
-At the first postoperative visit, I’ll examine you to make sure you are healing well – before I give you the go-ahead.
+At the first postoperative visit, your doctor should examine you to make sure you are healing well – before they give you the go-ahead.

 ♥ “My recovery was smooth with very little discomfort.” ♥

-More than 90 percent of my patients are back to work in office setting by the fifth day after surgery.
-Patients who use their arms a lot – including hairstylists, waitresses and nurses – are comfortably back to work by the end of the second week.
+Most patients are back to work in an office setting by the fifth day after surgery.
+Patients who use their arms a lot – including hairstylists, waitresses, and nurses – are comfortably back to work by the end of the second week.

-Note: This is the protocol for MY patients.
-Each doctor has his or her specific post-operative protocol, and it’s imperative that you follow your doctor’s instructions, which might vary from mine.
+Note: Each doctor has his or her specific post-operative protocol, and it’s imperative that you follow your doctor’s instructions, which might vary from what I have written here.